copsTvFan/cops-episode-guide/guide.md

 "Jumping the Gun"

-- Surrounded by officers, a driver’s sneaky passenger makes a bold move.
+- Surrounded by officers, a driver's sneaky passenger makes a bold move.
 - Tempers flare between roommates after a woman feeds eggs to her dog.
 - A deputy acts swiftly when he spots a dangerous object in the backseat of a vehicle.